 She looks for gravel with a good flow of water passing through, so the gravels need to be loose and largely free from silt and between 5 and 50mm in diameter.

-A trout redd can be very obvious in clear water – it looks like a patch of very clean gravel, heaped into a mound often with a hollow upstream of the mound.
+On some rivers with clear water, a trout redd can be very obvious – it looks like a patch of very clean gravel, heaped into a mound often with a hollow downstream of the mound.
 Redds can vary enormously in size, from 50cm2 to over 150cm2.
-Small trout generally create smaller redds in finer gravel, and big sea trout can create redds the size of a kitchen table top with much bigger stones. (photo of redds).
+Small trout generally create smaller redds in finer gravel, and big sea trout can create redds the size of a kitchen table top with much bigger stones.
 How many eggs are laid also depends on the size of the hen trout – a 500g trout will typically deposit around 800 eggs.

 As the eggs develop, you can see trout ova develop within them.
 This is called the ‘eyed ova’ stage.
 How quickly the eggs will hatch depends on water temperature – colder water means slower development in the egg.

 At 7.80C the eggs will hatch in 60 days but at 4.70C they will take 97 days to hatch.
 Generally, it is assumed that most eggs hatch in February and the age of a trout is measured from this ‘birthday’.
-How many eggs hatch varies enormously depending on quality of the water and gravel – it can be as low as 4%, or, at the top end, exceed 80% where conditions are really good.
+How many eggs hatch varies enormously depending on quality of the water and gravel – it can be as low as 4%, or exceed 80% where conditions are really good.

 Once the yolk has been eaten, the alevin become fry, emerge from the gravel, move towards the light and start to feed on tiny insects in the water.

-The picture below shows a tiny trout taking it's first meal.
-The transition from yolk (i.e. maternal provisioning) to independent feeding is a critical life stage - and the one at which the majority of mortality takes place.
+The transition from living off the yolk to independent feeding is a critical life stage, and the one at which the majority of mortality takes place.

 A trout of less than one year old is called a parr.
-They are recognisably trout now, but have distinctive fingerprints or parr marks along the side (photo of a parr) which they lose as they get older.
+They are recognisably trout now, but have distinctive fingerprints or parr marks along the side which they lose as they get older.

 Adult brown trout that remain in the river retain their territorial behaviour, and will protect their territories or ‘lies’.
 Most trout will have a feeding lie, typically in an area where the river current acts as a conveyor belt for food so they can simply face upstream and catch invertebrates as they drift past, expending as little energy as possible.
 They will also have one or more resting lies, where they are safer from predators.
 Typically this will be under an undercut bank, tree root, rock or log.